zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/benchmarks.md

 Matching our initial prediction closely of ~15%

-We also saw a significant reduction in our overall api requests needed for the same workload.
+We also saw a significant reduction in our overall api requests needed for the same workload, and thus consumed significantly less QuickNode compute units needed for the same workload.

 Still think you don't need a load balancer?

 ## Next steps

 - Using a better control group, and more endpoints to test with.
+- Better understanding of how error rate impacts the adaptive algorithm.
 - Testing more request types, and more workloads over archive, near tip, and tip of chain data.